bfc782/bfc782/README.md

 Here are some ideas to get you started:-->

-🔭 I’m currently working on a lo-tech (user-side), non-profit startup concept that combines datascience and running (sort of)
+🔭 I’m currently starting up a lo-tech (user-side), non-profit concept, combining data science & movement

 🌱 I’m currently learning Dash, Django and Deutsch (3Ds!)